mburolla/siu-java-assignments/java-III-assignments.md

 ```

 ### Ex.
 2 Calculator Exception
 Create a class called `CalculatorException` that extends the `Exception` class.
-Modifiy the `Calculator`
+Modify the `Calculator`
 object created in Java II Ex.
 6 to throw a `CalculatorException` when a user attempts to divide by
 zero.